Easy to prepare oven roasted Char Siu (Chinese Barbecue Pork). Deliciously sticky, sweet, and savory. Perfect with

 Good Char Siu should be moist with a sweet and salty taste combination.
-Unlike Roast Pork Belly (Siew Yoke), the meat should be relatively lean with just enough fat to keep it moist.
+Unlike Siew Yoke (Roast Pork Belly), the meat should be relatively lean with just enough fat to keep it moist.
 If you use red fermented bean curd, the roasted meat may be slightly reddish in color.

 Sweet Sticky Glaze Char Siu

 In the recipe below, I did not use red fermented bean curd.
 This version is more like the one I remember eating as a child from a corner coffee shop located opposite the cinema in Section 17, Petaling Jaya.
 This shop sold mainly roast duck and char siu rice.
 They were very popular and their Chinese Barbecue Pork usually sold out during lunch time.
-The barbecue pork were made with pork belly and the dark brown sticky glaze was quite sweet.
+Their barbecue pork were made with pork belly and the dark brown sticky glaze was quite sweet.
 It was delicious but a little on the fat side.
 As such, I decided to use a tender cut of pork shoulder instead.
 This cut of meat will give the roast pork a naturally pinkish color if it is not over cooked.

 Maltose (Malt Sugar)

 Maltose or malt sugar is the preferred sweetener used in making this barbecue pork to give it that characteristic shiny glaze.
 Over here in the US, maltose can be purchased at Chinese grocery stores.
 If you cannot find maltose, please use honey.
 There may be a slight difference in taste.